d4v1-sudo/d4v1-sudo/README.md

 - 👋 Hi, I’m Davi Swarovsky Dal Pont
-- 👀 I’m interested in python and javascript
+- 👀 I’m interested in python and html codes development
 - 🌱 I’m currently learning javascript and golang
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me: discord: d4.v1
+- 📫 [Contact me] (mailto:davis.dpont@hotmail.com)

 <!---
 d4v1-sudo/d4v1-sudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.